ConvLab/ConvLab-2/README.md

 2. If your code uses external packages beyond the existing docker environment, please choose one of the following two approaches to specify your environment requirements:
     - Add install.sh under the main directory.
 Running install.sh should install all required extra packages.
     - Create your own Dockerfile with the name dev.dockerfile
+3. Please add a file called `model_description.txt` in the directory `end2end`, and add a brief description of your system.
+Based on the information you provide, we will make some summarization for our track review.
-3. Zip the system and submit.
+4. Zip the system and submit.

-Notice: the simulator for evaluation may not be exactly same as `tests/test_end2end.py` in ConvLab-2.
+Notice: the simulator evaluation and human evaluation may not be exactly the same as `tests/test_end2end.py` and `convlab2/human_eval/` in ConvLab-2, respectively.

 #### Multi-domain Cross-lingual Dialog State Tracking Task
 1. Extend ConvLab-2 with your code, and submit up to 5 results and models.
 In the main directory, please create a directory called `multiwoz-dst` or `crosswoz-dst` or both, based on your selected task(s), and include your prediction results (for released 250 test samples) and models (to perform evaluation on 250 hidden test samples) with the name `submission[1-5]`.
 We will use `eval_file.py` and `eval_model.py` (both are available on https://github.com/thu-coai/ConvLab-2/tree/master/convlab2/dst/dstc9) to evaluate the results and models.
+2. Please add a file called `model_description.txt` in the directory `multiwoz-dst` and/or `crosswoz-dst`, and add a brief description of your system.
+Based on the information you provide, we will make some summarization for our track review.
-2. Zip them and submit.
+3. Zip them and submit.

 Notice: the final score will be the average of performance on the released data and the hidden data.